DitroniX/ESPKite-ESP32-C6-SX1262-LoRa-RS485-60V-Relay/README.md

 * Type C USB is connected to a CH343P UART / 5V Power
 * DIN Enclosure Mountable (Maybe alternatively screw fixed)

+## The Board

+The ESPKite board has been designed to be compact and practical.

+A power enable PCB jumper is available to aid LoRa firmware development, or protect the PA if no antenna, or RF load, is fitted.

+DC supply range from 5V to 60V, with maximum of 75V, is achieved via an on-board SMPS.

+Should you wish to use Wi-Fi, BT, Zigbee, the ESP32-C6 uses an IPEX MHF3 U.FL connector.

+RS485 load enable PCB jumper is provided.
+This would normally be fitted to enable the 120R load.

+Relay provides set of dry contacts, normally open.
+These are galvanically isolated and can switch 3A (30V DC, or 250V AC).

+MCU Reset and PGM/User tactile buttons are slightly height extended, for enclosure.

 ## Updates
 -   26-05-04 - In PreProduction